 - The coating protects against dirt and scuffs as well

-- Easy to change or remove
+- Easy to change or remove with the right tools

 Cons:

-- Needs maintenance, often in harsh weather
+- Needs maintenance in harsh weather

 Design Options for Vinyl Wrap Wheels